loighic/truth-tables/tt_CR_03.md

 <span style="color:blue">**Do this alone, and don't discuss it with anyone who hasn't done it.**</span>

 ---

-Use these instructions for the odd numbered problems:

-Type the main logical operator for the given TFL sentence in the space provided.
-(Use ~, v, & , ->, and <->.)<br>
-Hit `enter` (not &ldquo;Submit&rdquo;).<br>
-Type the main logical operator for the sub-sentence that's in red.
-Hit `enter`.<br> Repeat until finished.<br>
-**Then submit the problem.**

-For the even numbered problems, complete the truth table.
 Be sure to submit each one.
-The `✓` in the green bar indicates that the problem has been checked, not that it has been submitted.
+The `✓` indicates that the problem has been checked, not that it has been submitted.

 ---

 ~~~{.SynChecker .Match system="magnusSL"  points="10" late-credit="8"}
 3.1 (R <-> ~S)
 ~~~

+You can use the previous problem as a guide for completing this truth table.
+First, fill in the columns under the atomic sentences.
+Then, fill in the columns under the logical operators in the ***reverse order*** that you selected them above.

+That is, first, fill in the column under the operator that you entered last.
+Then, fill in the column under the operator that you entered second-to-last, etc.

 ~~~{.TruthTable .Simple system="magnusSL" options="nocounterexample" points="10" late-credit="8"}
 3.2 (R <-> ~S)
 ~~~